 Have you been hearing about the wonders of collagen for your skin and hair?
-It seems like collagen is suggested as a beautifying aid everywhere these days.
+Collagen is suggested as a beautifying aid everywhere these days.
 But what exactly is it and do you really need it?
-I’m going to take a deep dive into this topic – the benefits of collagen, the best kind of collagen, and how it connects with your hormonal health.
+We're going to take a deep dive into this topic - the benefits of collagen, the best kind of collagen, and how it connects with your hormonal health.
 Collagen does have many benefits, but we don’t often hear how it can benefit our insides as much as our outsides.

 Collagen as an anti-aging supplement

 Collagen is a protein that is found in our bodies - our muscles, bones, skin and tendons.
 As we get older collagen depletes, and this leads to sagging, aging skin and aches and pains in our joints and muscles.
 We need collagen to look and feel youthful.